 More in music and movies at http://www.gatehousenewsservice.com/entertainment

-* Poll idea: Ask readers if they think there will be an Asian Spring.
+* Poll idea: Ask readers if they let their children be vaccinated.

 GateHouse News Service National Budget